Are you dreaming of shedding those extra pounds before summer hits, or perhaps just aiming for a healthier you?

 Try High-Intensity Interval Training

-Another study found that HIIT burns up to 30 percent more calories than performing steady-date cardio for the same duration of time.
+Another study found that HIIT can burn up to 30 percent more calories compared to steady-state cardio exercises when performed for the same duration.

-Another 16-year research involving over 68,000 participants revealed that those who sleep less than five hours per night were drastically more likely to gain weight than those who slept for longer than seven per night.
+One study found that people who consistently slept at least seven hours a night improved their chances of successful weight loss by up to 33 percent.
+In contrast, a 16-year study involving over 68,000 participants showed that those who slept less than five hours per night were much more likely to gain weight compared to those who slept over seven hours per night.

 Although sleep needs are different for everyone, most experts agree that at least seven hours is ideal for optimum health.

 Quality also matters.
 To make the most out of sleep, do the following: